CartoDB/documentation/README.md

 Once you're happy with the result, simply merge your branch into master and it will do the deploy to production automatically

+## How to create new documentation

+The process for creating new documentation is documented in (this document)[ADDING-DOCUMENTATION.md]

 ## Extra information

 This is hosted in firebase, under the project named `cartodb-fb-documentation`